Brian Balmages

 Brian Balmages (born January 24, 1975) is an American composer, conductor, and music educator.
-He primarily composes wind ensemble works.
+He is best known for composing educational music for wind instruments.

 Early life and education

-Brian Balmages was born in Baltimore.
-His father was a trumpet player and his mother was an opera singer.
-Brian Balmages obtained a B.M. in Music Industry from James Madison University, with a focus on trumpet performance, and an M.M. in Media Scoring and Production from the Frost School of Music at the University of Miami.
+Brian Balmages obtained a Bachelor's of Music degree in music industry from James Madison University, with a focus on trumpet performance, and a Master's of Music in media scoring and production from the Frost School of Music at the University of Miami.

 Career

-Initially, Balmages played trumpet in a Miami orchestra.
-Later, he concentrated on composition, teaching, music publishing, and on conducting nationwide.
-Internationally, Balmages has conducted in Canada, Italy, and Australia.
-He is the assistant director of bands and orchestras at Towson University and the director of instrumental publications at the FJH Music Company.
+Brian Balmages was the assistant director of bands and orchestras at Towson University.
+He has been the guest conductor of orchestras around the US, in Canada, Italy, and Australia.

+Balmages was the Director of Instrumental Publications for the FJH Music Company for over 20 years.
+Currently, he is the Director of MakeMusic Publications and since 2022 the Director of Digital Education for Alfred and MakeMusic.